Rural Destination

 Jawai

-a village named after the river of the same name has now become an attraction for visitors.
+A village named after the river of the same name has now become an attraction for visitors.
 The area is mainly known as Jawai Dam as located near the dam and it comes under Sumerpur Tehsil of the Pali district in Rajasthan.
 The famous dam was built by Maharaja Umaid Singh of Jodhpur and the village cover an area of 500 square kilometers.
 Being located at the embankment, Jawai gives you an amazing view of the river.

 Adding to its beauty are the granite rocks and hills which surrounds the whole area.
 Jawai is also known for its sanctuaries for leopards, birds, and crocodiles.
 It is also called the winter paradise for migratory birds with more than 100 species frequenting every year.
 Along with a great variety of birds, Jawai is home to panthers, hyenas, chinkaras, nilgai, bears, and wolves as well.
 However, it is chiefly known for its human-friendly leopards.